Requirements for Skills that Allow Purchases

 f.
 Skills that enable customers to play casino-style games cannot offer consumable in-skill products within those games.

 g.
 The In-Skill Purchasing feature cannot be used to solicit donations from end users.
-If you're a charity and you would like to receive donations through Alexa, visit Alexa Donations with Amazon Pay.

 h.
 Skills offering in-skill purchasing cannot duplicate another published skill.

 i.
 The skill cannot include upsell messages for in-skill products in notifications or reminders.